ableplayer/ableplayer/README.md

 #### Captions

 -   **data-captions-position** - optional; specify default position of captions relative to the video (either "below" or "overlay"; "below" is the default if not specified).
 Users can override this setting in Captions Preferences.
+-   **data-state-captions** - optional; "on" or "off".
+Captions are on by default if they're available, but this allows website owners to override that setting.
+If users enable captions, their preference will be saved in a cookie, and that will override the default setting on future visits.

 #### Transcript